GLI Dissertation Enhancement Grants

 - Payment of subjects participating in a research project, if the project is in addition to the basic dissertation research (e.g., is not required by the PhD Committee) and if a strong rationale is provided to show that subject payment, although not required, will enhance markedly the quality, scope, reliability, etc. of the data collected.

 If travel is heavily focused on the applicants dissertation AND it adds an element that enhances their dissertation work, they should apply for a Dissertation Enhancement Grant.
 Please note, the purpose of travel must add to the dissertation (short course, traveling to archives, etc.) it cannot be a fundamental part of the dissertation.
 Students should ask themselves, “If I did not add this component to my thesis, would it still be accepted?”
 If the answer is no, they should not apply.
 If the primary purpose of travel is for professional or academic development (leadership workshop, learning skills, a conference that broadly applies to their research work, etc.) that will build the applicant’s skill set beyond their dissertation work, this travel would be better suited for a GLI Professional Development & Training Grant.
-Conference travel where students will be presenting their research is supported by the Graduate School Travel Grant and the Graduate Student Council Travel Grant.
+Conference travel where students will present their research is supported by the Graduate School Travel Grant and the Graduate Student Council Travel Grant.

 Yes, grant funds can be used for CORES services.
 However, students need to be aware of the lag time for expensing in the CORES system.
 It may take a month or two for charges to be expensed and all costs must be expensed within the fiscal year their grant is awarded.
 Therefore, all CORES services must be completed and expensed by April 30th.
-I

-Students can submit an application for a GLI Dissertation Enhancement Grant and a GLI Professional Development & Training grant in the same year.
+Students can submit an application for a GLI Dissertation Enhancement Grant and a GLI Professional Development & Training grant in the same grant cycle.
 However, they must fund different activities.
 If they are traveling, they must select the grant that is most aligned with the purpose of travel (see “Can the Dissertation Enhancement Grant be used for Travel?”).

 There is no formal requirement to include references.
 The use of references is largely dependent on the content applicants include in this section of the application.
 If you choose to use them, they will count toward the page limit.
 In the past applicants have used highly abbreviated citation formats.